geoafrikana/geoserver-nginx-deployment/README.md

 To use this setup, ensure the following are installed on your system:
 - [Docker](https://www.docker.com/get-started)
 - [Docker Compose](https://docs.docker.com/compose/install/)
-- Remember to add your user to the `docker` group.
-This [Digital Ocean Tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04#step-2-executing-the-docker-command-without-sudo-optional) will help
+- Ensure that your user has been added to the docker group to run Docker commands without sudo.
+For guidance, refer to this [Digital Ocean Tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04#step-2-executing-the-docker-command-without-sudo-optional).

 ### Installation